shiner80/Recon_mSIM/README.md

 Running the code:

 1. Run the imageJ macro:
-The ImageJ macro uses the Thunderstorm plug-in [3] to generate .csv files with the positions of the illumination spots in each of the image of the mSIM movies: one file per acquisition, added to each subfolder.
+The ImageJ macro uses the Thunderstorm plug-in [3] to generate .csv files with the approximate positions of the illumination spots in each of the image of the mSIM movies.

-2. Add the folder containing the Matlab code to the Matlab path.

-3. type: run recon_mSim_SingleImage.m in Matlab command window
+2. type: run recon_mSim_SingleImage.m in Matlab command window.

+The code will prompt to input acquisition and reconstruction parameters.
+Default values usually work, except the 'Threshold for dot identification in FFT' that we usually tune in the range 100 to 500 if the standard value does not work .
+Additional options allow for a deconvolution step, that requires to load an xy PSF of the mSIM microscope [enabled by default].
+A destriping option, that requires to input a mask for the mSIM Fourier Transform is also available [disabled by default].

+The code will then prompt to load both the raw SIM stack and the .csv file and start to identify lattice vectors, offset vectors and reconstructing the mSIM image.
+Output images are saved as 16bit tiffs, normalized for the image maximum.

 The Matlab code use bpass.m and pkfind.m from John C. Crocker and David G. Grier, 1997.